xplosionmind/tommi.space/content/jam/public/Caddy.md

 Other options I found but didn’t have the time to test, yet:

 - [Caddy Defender Plugin](https://defender.jasoncameron.dev/) – <q>a middleware for Caddy that allows you to block or manipulate requests based on the client's IP address.
-It is particularly useful for preventing unwanted traffic or polluting AI training data by returning garbage responses.</q>
+It is particularly useful for preventing unwanted traffic or polluting AI training data by returning garbage responses.</q> **I cannot use it because it does not work in ARM architectures**.
 - [miasma](https://github.com/austin-weeks/miasma 'austin-weeks/miasma repository on GitHub') – Trap AI web scrapers in an endless poison pit.

+### Outside of the Web Server

+#TODO I still have to explore it, but I may consider blocking malicious IPs not through the web server, but [with nftables](Linux%20firewall.md#Blocklist%20automation).